crd1/RubyBots/README.md

 + round // the current round
 + numberOfBots // the total number of bots competing
-+ battlefield // An object representing the battlefield at the time the round started Additionally you can call storeData(data) and getStoredData() on this object to keep information from round to the other.
++ battlefield // An object representing the battlefield at the time the round started

+Additionally you can call storeData(data) and getStoredData() on the `$context` object to keep information from round to the other.
 You can also call log(message) on this object.
 This is explicitly encouraged.

 On the Battlefield object (`$context.battlefield`) you can call: